Brian Thomas Jr.

 Physicality at the catch point vs. press corners While tall, Thomas sometimes struggles against physical NFL corners who jam him early due to his high stance and lack of aggression coming off the line of scrimmage.
 Needs to improve hand usage and play strength through contact and demonstrate courage to operate in the middle of the field.

 Route tree development LSU’s offense limited him to a narrow route tree (mostly verticals, posts, and slants).
-Needs refinement on intermediate routes, timing, and leverage manipulation at the next level.
+Needs refinement on intermediate routes, timing, and leverage manipulation at the next level, especially when it comes to operating between the hashes in the middle of the field.

 Body language Thomas is considered to be a very quiet and reserved personality, which is a rarity for his position.
 Due to his laid back disposition, he can come across as lazy or lacking effort/enthusiasm in doing the routine and mundane things with vigor.